-Since EES personnel started conducting atrazine legal-use inspections, they have encountered nine fields that would have required an Irrigation Management Plan.
-It was noted that the reviewed products were very inconsistent with varying levels of detail and little description of processes.
+Since EES personnel started conducting atrazine legal-use inspections, they have encountered ten fields that would have required an Irrigation Management Plan.
+In prior years, it was noted that the reviewed products were very inconsistent with varying levels of detail and little description of processes.
 Only two of the sites were issued warnings due to an absence of or a very poorly developed and executed plan.
 However, it was noted that 50% of the existing plans could use improvements.

-2019 Program Goals and Objectives
+2020 Program Goals and Objectives

-In 2019, the atrazine illegal- and legal-use inspection program will continue.
+In 2020, the atrazine illegal- and legal-use inspection program will continue.
 It is expected that:

-- Each EES will conduct one atrazine illegal-use inspection inside a PA (except for Art Funk since he does not have a PA within his region); - Each EES will conduct one atrazine legal-use inspection; - Inspection documentation and data will be appropriately uploaded into the DATCP database for memorialization; and - A 2019 Summary Report will be completed at the end of the inspection season.
+- Each EES will conduct one atrazine illegal-use inspection inside a PA (except for Art Funk since he does not have a PA within his region); - Each EES will conduct one atrazine legal-use inspection; - Inspection documentation and data will be appropriately uploaded into the DATCP database and mapping tool for memorialization; and - A 2020 Summary Report will be completed at the end of the inspection season.

-The EQ Unit has provided a number of recommended fields for both atrazine illegal- and legal use inspections for 2019.
-There will be a greater focus on fields within PAs where commercial applicators are being used.
+The EQ Unit has provided a number of recommended fields for both atrazine illegal- and legal-use inspections for 2020.
+There will be a greater focus on fields within PAs where commercial applicators are being used and where irrigation is being used.